 Enterprise Products Partners L.P.
 (NYSE:EPD)

 Enterprise Products Partners L.P. provides midstream energy services to producers and consumers of natural gas, natural gas liquids (NGLs), crude oil, petrochemicals and petroleum products.
 The quarterly dividend payout amount stayed level at $0.44 per share for the first time in nearly two decades, before which the company maintained a 19 year streak of consecutive dividend increases.
 Annually, this amounts to a $1.76 payout and an 8.2% forward yield.
 Despite keeping its dividend the same in 2020, EPD still averages a 4.5% average annual dividend increase over the last 10 years.

 Enterprise Products Partners has maintained an average annual growth rate of 6.4% over the past two decades and has advanced its total annual distribution by 250% over that period.
 While experiencing a double-digit-percentage decline in early 2020 due to the economic crisis surrounding COVID-19, the company has recovered by 20% in the last month alone and is quickly regaining the value lost in March.

 7 Best MLP Stocks to Buy Now: #5

 Brookfield Property Partners L.P.
 (NASDAQ:BPY)

 Brookfield Property Partners L.P. owns and manages approximately $85 billion in real estate assets.
 In addition to its portfolio of office and retail assets, the company also has interests in multifamily, logistics, hospitality, self-storage, student housing and manufactured housing assets.
-The $0.33 quarterly payout in 2019 was nearly 5% higher than in the previous year.
-After boosting its quarterly payout at the beginning of each of the past five years, the company should declare a similar dividend boost for its February distribution.
+The $0.33 quarterly payout in 2020 was level with the previous year’s, but prior to this the company has consecutively increased its dividend for the last 6 years.

 7 Best MLP Stocks to Buy Now: #4